 When it comes to osteoarthritis, also known as degenerative joint disease, prevention is key.
 The damage occurs slowly, and by the time changes to the joints are evident on an x-ray, it’s too late.
-At this point, the arthritis can only be managed, not cured.
+At this point, arthritis can only be managed, not cured.
 Therefore, it’s important to keep your horse’s joints as healthy as possible throughout its life.
 Below are five tips for caring for your equine’s joints:

 1. Examine the joints and treat issues quickly

 Visually and physically inspect your equine’s joints each day to catch any warning signs of poor health.
 Press your fingers over the area about an hour after light exercise, feeling for smooth bones and soft-tissue areas with no fluid.
 Also, look to see if the joints are symmetrical across the left and right legs.
 If you do notice heat or swelling, apply Finish Line’s EZ-Willow to relieve soreness and swelling.
 If the condition lasts more than three days, The Trail Rider is advised to contact your veterinarian.